Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/TestComplete.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the TestComplete Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked as the integration with TestComplete only supports referencing TestComplete test project/suite file paths and not physically uploading the test scripts into Spira.
+- **Script Type**: This should be set to Linked as the integration with TestComplete only supports referencing TestComplete test project/suite file paths and not physically uploading the test scripts into Spira.
-- **Filename** -- This is actually a compound of several different components that need to be entered, separated by the pipe (\|) symbol.
+- **Filename**: This is actually a compound of several different components that need to be entered, separated by the pipe (\|) symbol.
 The syntax depends on whether we want to associate the Spira test case with a specific *project item* or with a specific *test routine*.
 If you want to use parameterized test cases, you need to link it with a specific routine (see below for more details on parameters).

     - If you want to execute a specific **project item**, the filename should consist of `Suite Filename\|Project Name\|Project Item Name` (e.g. `[CommonDocuments]\TestComplete 7 > Samples\Open Apps\OrdersDemo\C#\TCProject\Orders.pjs|Orders_C#_C#Script|ProjectTestItem1`)
     - If you want to execute a specific **test routine**, the filename should consist of `Suite Filename\|Project Name\|Unit Name\|Routine Name` (e.g. `[CommonDocuments]\TestComplete 7 > Samples\Scripts\Hello\Hello.pjs|Hello_C#Script|hello_cs|Hello`)